 Some patients respond well to conventional treatment.
 Surgery is considered a last resort due to insufficient evidence of benefit.
 According to a 2013 Cochrane review on surgery in Meniere’s disease.

-A 2005 study showed 94% of ENT specialists in the UK prescribed betahistine to their Meniere’s disease patients.
+A 2005 study showed 94% of ENT specialists in the UK prescribed betahistine to their Meniere’s patients.
 But, again a 2009 Cochrane review found that betahistine showed little evidence of benefit.

-So, on the whole it appears conventional medicine offers little hope to patients.
+So, on the whole, it appears conventional medicine offers little hope to patients.
 And often people with Meniere’s disease turn to complementary therapies.
 There is anecdotal evidence that other treatments may provide some benefit in some people.
 This may depend on the cause of the condition in each person.

 For example, potential influences on the volume or composition of the inner ear fluid include stress and lack of sleep.
 Stress management techniques and acupuncture can help here.
 And, avoiding caffeine may help some people.
 But is there more that could be done?

-There are some similarities between Meniere’s disease and certain types of migraine.
-With considerable overlap of symptoms of Meniere’s disease and vestibular migraine.
+There are some similarities between Meniere's disease and certain types of migraine.
+With a considerable overlap of symptoms of Meniere’s disease and vestibular migraine.
 And, people with Meniere’s disease are twice as likely to suffer from migraine headaches.
 Those with both Meniere’s disease and migraine are more likely to lose hearing in both ears.

 Plus, as a third of cases of Meniere’s disease could be autoimmune in origin.
 So should autoimmunity be considered in all cases of Meniere’s disease?
 Some researchers think so.
 And especially if the patient has both Meniere’s disease and suffers from migraine.
 As studies show this subset of patients is more likely to have an autoimmune condition.